 Due to its size, temperament, venom, and overall reputation, the king cobra (not a true cobra, by the way) is a snake to be respected and feared.
 These snakes are more closely related to mambas than to cobras.
 Kings are the largest known venomous snake in the world.
 A few things differ in kings from that of true cobras.
-One is a narrower hood, another is a smaller head size, and king cobras also have occipital scales at the base of the neck.
+1 is a narrower hood, another is a smaller head size, and king cobras also have occipital scales at the base of the neck.
 They can be found in India, China, the Philippines, Indonesia, Bangladesh, Cambodia, Myanmar, Thailand, Vietnam, and the Malay Peninsula.
 These snakes prefer highland forests covered in dense bush, mangrove swamps, bamboo thickets, rainforests, and agricultural settlements.
 Kings prefer to dwell near bodies of water.
 Due to habitat destruction, these large snakes are listed as Vulnerable by the IUCN.

 First the Stats…

 Scientific name: Ophiophagus hannah